Iobenguane i 131 (Intravenous)

 Iobenguane i 131 is to be given only by or under the direct supervision of a doctor with specialized training in nuclear medicine or radiation oncology.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For iobenguane i 131, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to iobenguane i 131 or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Interactions with Medicines
+Interactions with medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-When you are taking iobenguane i 131, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
+When you are receiving iobenguane i 131, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

-Interactions with Food/Tobacco/Alcohol
+Interactions with food/tobacco/alcohol